grids-energy/pretty-good-predictions/README.md

 Historical: [Open Weather Map Bulk History](https://openweathermap.org/history-bulk) Flat fee of $10/location and goes back to 1979!
 Way before electricity was even invented.

+Surprisingly enough the [Norweigan Weather Service](https://www.yr.no/?spr=eng) has some great and accesible data.
+[Example](https://www.yr.no/place/Australia/Queensland/Brisbane/hour_by_hour_detailed.html).

 ## "Your advice is bad and my advice is better!"

 Please submit a pull request and let us all know how we can predict energy prices better!